 Choose filtered, distilled, or spring water.
 And remember that consuming beverages like herbal tea or coconut water also count toward your intake.

 Between the busyness of everyday life and our drastic efforts to be healthy, we sometimes forget to enjoy our food.
 The simple pleasures of our culinary experiences are barely even noticed.

-While food cannot and should not be a coping method, there is something to be said about finding fulfillment in food.
+Food cannot and should not be a coping method.
+But there is something to be said about finding fulfillment in food.
 Slowing down and gratifying our senses can have a significant impact on our nourishment and wellbeing.

-Rather than rushing through your meals or eating on the go, take the time each day to sit down at meal times and savor your food.
+Try not to rush through your meals or eat on the go.
+Instead take the time each day to sit down at meal times and savor your food.
 This alone can make a dramatic difference in your health—mentally and physically.

-While some conditions will demand more therapeutic nutrition, everyone can start approaching their health with a good foundation of balanced nutrition and clean eating.
+Some conditions will demand more therapeutic nutrition.
+But everyone can start approaching their health with a good foundation of balanced nutrition and clean eating.
 Once a solid foundation is established, you can work with a professional to make the necessary adjustments to accommodate specific needs and health challenges.

 As you approach your health from a holistic perspective, keep in mind these important principles:

 - This is a lifestyle, not a short-term diet.